NOTE: This appeared 2 years ago. We are thinking this is good “food for thought” in our Covid-19 era.

 Well, I’m giving it another try.
-Back on February 4th, we attempted hip replacement surgery – but, long story short, it turned out I had an allergy I wasn’t aware of – so the surgery was called off.
+Back in February , we attempted hip replacement surgery – but, long story short, it turned out I had an allergy I wasn’t aware of – so the surgery was called off.
 But today we’re going to give it another whirl.

 In a short while we’ll get in the car and start the drive to Boston and soon thereafter, I become a partially Bionic Woman!

 Anyway, I mentioned to Lou how absolutely marvelous it is that something like this (total replacement of a joint) can actually happen.
 I’m my father’s daughter – and yes, he too had hips made out of “saw-dust!”